 Your employer must provide you with up to 12 weeks of job-protected time off to care for a parent, spouse, domestic partner, child, sibling, grandparent, or grandchild with a serious health condition if you meet these eligibility requirements:

 Be sure to inform your employer you are requesting caregiving leave under the California Family Rights Act.
-If you believe your employer retaliated against you for using job-protected leave as described above, refused to provide you with leave, or did not let you return to work at the end of your leave, you may file a complaint with the Department of Fair Employment and Housing (DFEH).
-More information about the DFEH complaint process can be found here.
+If you believe your employer retaliated against you for using job-protected leave as described above, refused to provide you with leave, or did not let you return to work at the end of your leave, you may file a complaint with the Civil Rights Department (CRD).
+More information about the CRD complaint process can be found here.

 For more information, please see our COVID-19 + My Job factsheet found here.

 19. My child’s day care or school is closed because of COVID-19.
 Can I take time off to care for my child?
 What can I do to receive income?

 If your employer has 25 or more employees working at the same location in California, you can take job-protected time off up to 40 hours each year to address an emergency at your child’s day care or school.
 A closure because of COVID-19 qualifies as such an emergency.
 However, you must still notify your employer ahead of time that you intend to take this time off.
 This time can be unpaid, or you can apply paid time off from your employer.
 If your child is unable to go to school and needs your care because of a serious health condition, see Question 18 for more information.